How to Use Black Garlic (4 Easy, Flavor-Packed Recipes You’ll Actually Make)

 What Does Black Garlic Taste Like?

-What to Do With Black Garlic
+How to Store Black Garlic

 Final Thoughts